 Folktales originally were a means for the uneducated masses to share information and folk wisdom, that, excuse my pun, people tended to take with a grain of salt.

 In our modern and culturally diverse world, a book like this gives pause.
-Whatever the writer's intent when the book was written 60 years ago, in today's classroom where Chinese American kids are reading the story, I think it is inappropriate.
-While some elements of the story are fun (like the long name of the main character, the clever hero, and the sibling rivalry), if it perpetuates offensive stereotypes, it does not then belong in a classroom where young children may "catch" the message that it is fun to make fun of other cultures.
+Whatever the writer's intent when the book was written 60 years ago, in today's classroom, in which Chinese American kids are reading the story, I think it is inappropriate.
+While some elements of the story are fun (like the long name of the main character, the clever hero, and the sibling rivalry), if it perpetuates offensive stereotypes, it does not belong in a classroom where young children may "catch" the message that it is fun to make fun of other cultures.

-But I think it still belongs in classrooms, where older children can use it to discuss respect, race, and self-identity.
+But I think it still belongs in classrooms in which older children can use it to discuss respect, race, and self-identity.

 Ideas for Discussion